Gabriel-MarcoSilva/capacitacao-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.5.

+## se não conseguir usar o npm install use o comando:

+if fai the command `npm install`, use the command `npm config set legacy-peer-deps true`
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.